atmelino/SDM/README.md

 on host, setup a shared folder by clicking on settings (folder has to exist for OK button to be enabled)

-on guest, after reboot, folder will be accessible at /media/sf_your_folder_name
+on guest, after reboot, folder will be at /media/sf_your_folder_name

+To make it accessible to you:

+sudo usermod -a -G vboxsf your_user_name

+logout and log back in

 <h2>Web Server Installation on Digitalocean</h2>